arijitsaha2002/Faast-A-FaaS-Framework/README.md

     - We perform the analysis for different cluster configurations and compare the results.
     - The following images shows the resource utilization comparison for different cluster configurations:

+### Worload for Testing
+- We use two kinds of simple stateless worloads in order to test for various cluster environments.
+    - **Beauituful Loops** - This worload simply runs a for loop doing some simple computation.
+    - **Random Weird Text** - This worload simply generates some random text and returns it as response.

+### Running Instructions for Setting up a Cluster Environment
+- Run the following command to setup the environment for running cluster configurations
+    ```bash
+    bash setup.sh
+    ```
+- Supported app-types based on the cluster configuration defined above are
+    ```bash
+        single-pod  two-pod-same-node  two-pod-diff-node  hpa  vpa  two-container
+    ```
+- Run the following command with the appropriate *<app_type>* to setup the requirements for running clusters:
+    ```bash
+    bash deploy_app.sh <app_name> <app_type> <docker_image_name> <python-app-file> <requirements-file> <port> <map_url>
+    ```

-### Running Instructions for Simulating the Cluster Configuration
+### Running Instructions for Simulating the Worload on various Cluster Configuration
 #### Setup
 - Clone the repository and navigate to the directory
 - Install the required tools which are [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [helm](https://helm.sh/docs/intro/install/)
-- Run the following command to simulate the cluster configuration:
-    ```
-    bash src/setup.sh
-    ```
 #### Generating Analysis Results
-- We need to setup two more things which are tunneling and metrics-server REST-API.
+- We need to setup metrics-server REST-API.
 Run the following command in two different terminal windows:
+    ```bash
+    minikube dashboard --port=20000
     ```

-    minikube tunnel
+- Now, run the following command to perform the analysis for different cluster configurations to generate the logs for response-time and resource utilization:
+    ```bash
+    bash src/analysis/perform_analysis.sh <host> <url> <app-type> <app-name>
     ```
+    This will generate the all the logs for response-time and resource utilization based on a worload defined earlier.
+    The file names are in the following format:
+    ```bash
+    <logs-dir>/<app-name-<app-type>-response_time.csv
+    <logs-dir>/<app-name-<app-type>-resource_usage.csv
     ```
-    minikube dashboard --port=20000
-    ```

-- Now, run the following command to perform the analysis for different cluster configurations:
+- Execute the following python file to generate the plots for the analysis:
-    ```
-    bash src/analysis/perform_analysis.sh <host> <url> <app-type> <app-name>
+    ```bash
+    usage: script to generate plot from log files
+       [-h] --app-type APP_TYPE
+       [--response-log RESPONSE_LOG]
+       [--resources-log RESOURCES_LOG] --output-folder OUTPUT_FOLDER
     ```